mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. Add the following to the Post-build event command line `"C:\Program Files (x86)\Steam\steamapps\common\Terraria\tModLoaderServer.exe" -build "$(ProjectDir)\"`

+**Please keep in mind that Visual Studio DOES NOT abide to your buildIgnore rules, and your built .tmod file will be larger than if you would use the in-game build option.
+So, before you release your mod, ALWAYS build using the in-game menu.**

 # Debugging
-This will let you set breakpoints in your mod and inspect variables in Visual Studio
+This will let you set breakpoints in your mod and inspect variables in Visual Studio.

 1. Right click on your mod project in the Solution Explorer and click Properties
 1. Go to the Debug tab